No Products in the Cart

 Rotate the tyres a part turn every month to minimise distortion.

-It’s best to remove the wheels from a vehicle that is not going to be used for a long period, in order to avoid flat-spotting the tyres and fostering uneven wear.
+It’s best to remove the wheels from a vehicle that is not going to be used for a long period, in order to avoid flat-spotting your normal tyres and fostering uneven wear.

-If that is not possible, try and reduce the forces on the tyres by jacking the vehicle up on blocks or at least unloading it.
+If that's not possible, try and reduce the forces on the tyres by jacking the vehicle up on blocks or at least unloading it.

 Ideally have the vehicle garaged.